hgrecco/pint/docs/tutorial.rst

    >>> Q_(src).to(dst)
    <Quantity(1.0, 'inch')>

-Take a look at `qconvert.py` within the examples folder for a full script.

 .. warning:: Pint currently uses eval_ under the hood.
    Do not use this approach from untrusted sources as it is dangerous_.